moondroid/Gestures-Example/README.md

 Gestures-Example
 ----------------
-Example of detecting single finger gesture using GestureDetector.
+Example of detecting single finger gestures using GestureDetector.